-- 1. Preparing beach and dune management plans, with priority to areas designated by the Florida Department of Environmental Protection as critically eroded in the report entitled Critically Eroded Beaches in Florida. - 2.
-Coordinating with local municipalities and the Captiva Erosion Prevention District in preparing beach and dune management plans.
+- 1. Preparing beach and dune management plans, with priority to areas designated by the Florida DEP as critically eroded in the report entitled Critically Eroded Beaches in Florida. - 2.
+Coordinating with local municipalities and the Captiva Erosion Prevention District in preparing beach and dune management plans. - 3.
+Coordinating with governments and private entities to identify sources of beach-quality sand for renourishment projects, concentrating on areas that will have minimal impacts on the County's aquatic resources. - 4.
+Utilizing all possible means to protect beach-quality sand resources from use by public and private out of County users.
+Lee County will provide comments to USACE and DEP regarding impacts to off-shore beach-quality sand resources.

-- 3. Coordinating with governments and private entities to identify sources of beach-quality sand for renourishment projects, concentrating on areas that will have minimal impacts on the county's aquatic resources. - 4.
-Utilizing all possible means to protect beach-quality sand resources from use by public and private out of county users.
-Lee County will provide comments to the U.S. Army Corps of Engineers and the Florida Department of Environmental Protection regarding impacts to offshore beach-quality sand resources. - 5.
-Preparing renourishment plans for eroding areas where public facilities and access exist, including areas designated by the Florida Department of Environmental Protection as critically eroded in the report entitled Critically Eroded Beaches in Florida. - 6.
+- 5. Preparing renourishment plans for eroding areas where public facilities and access exist, including areas designated by DEP as critically eroded in the report entitled Critically Eroded Beaches in Florida. - 6.
 Recommending regulations and policies to restrict hardened coastal engineering structures such as groin fields and seawalls, protect eroding coastal areas and sand dunes, and discourage development of undeveloped coastal barriers. - 7.
 Protecting sand resources from the placement of infrastructure that may impede access to the resource such as, but not limited to, pipelines and transmission cables. - 8.
 Educating citizens and developers about the costs and benefits of beach and dune conservation approaches. - 9.
 Preparing a sand conservation plan that emphasizes the importance of maintaining beach quality sand within the littoral system. - 10.
 Continuing to participate in the Federal Shore Protection Project as the local sponsor and coordinate with the Town of Fort Myers Beach for implementation of the Estero Island segment. - 11.
 Pursuing all available sources of funding, specifically state and federal funding, for implementation of beach and dune projects. - 12.
 Requiring the installation of dune vegetation as a component of all County funded renourishment projects.

-(Ordinance No. 94-30, 98-09, 00-22, 07-09, 11-23, 18-28)
+(Ord.
+No. 94-30, 98-09, 00-22, 07-09, 11-23, 18-28)

 POLICY 101.5.2: The costs of beach renourishment programs will be borne by the beneficiaries of those programs.
 Funding mechanisms for the renourishment may include, but are not limited to, the use of parks impact fees, public metered parking proceeds, tourist development taxes, Municipal Service Benefit Units (MSBUs), and beachfront property assessments, as long as the title to accreted lands remains public.
-(Ordinance No. 94-30, 98-09, 00-22, 18-28)
+(Ord.
+No. 94-30, 98-09, 00-22, 18-28)

 POLICY 101.5.3: Support the renourishment of beaches through the use of environmentally responsible methods.
-(Ordinance No. 98-09, 00-22, 18-28)
+(Ord.
+No. 98-09, 00-22, 18-28)